engula/engula.github.io/docs/index.md

 We have databases for different data models, key-value, document, relational, time series, graph, object, vector, and multi-model.
 We also have domain-specific databases for the internet, medicine, manufacture, life science, machine learning, etc.
 Modern businesses are so varied that one database does not fit all.
-And some businesses are so valuable that it is worth building specialized databases to save costs or provide better services.
+And some businesses are so valuable that it is worth building specialized databases to save costs and provide better services.

 Besides that, admit it or not, we engineers just love to craft our databases.
 It is so fun and proud to build a new database, make it into production, and see it serves well.